brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-30-bunsenlabs-deuterium.md

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 > Antoine de Saint-Exupery

+And another thought

+    heridon wrote:
+    Colors are for content, not for UI!

+couldn't agree more, however it is not 100% clear if this a trendy thing or something more stable.

 ## element

 > Deuterium, also known as heavy hydrogen) is one of two stable isotopes of hydrogen.
 The nucleus of deuterium, called a deuteron, contains one proton and one neutron.